wirebits/PicoWQuack/README.md

 # Key Features
 - Minimal Setup.
 - Simple and clean webpage for type scripts.
-- When code executed, then it show an text *Executed!*.

 # OS Support
 - Windows 10